Trail of the Cedars

 If you’re looking for a little longer hike, you can pick up the Avalanche Lake trail just west of Avalanche Creek Gorge.

 Avalanche Lake Trail

-Hidden Lake TrailHidden Lake Overlook.
+This is a moderately easy hike with a 500-foot elevation gain over 1½ miles to Hidden Lake Overlook.
 You pick up the trail head just behind the Logan Pass Visitor Center.
 Because this a very popular Glacier National Park day hike, you will want to start your hike early in the morning to avoid the crowds.
-There is also limited parking at the Logan Pass Visitors Center so starting the hike early will also be advantageous when looking for a place to park.
+There is also limited parking at the Logan Pass Visitors Center so starting the hike early will also increase your odds of landing a parking spot.

-Just past Hidden Lake Pass you will reach the Overlook.
-Bearhat Mountain will be towering above Hidden Lake and you’ll have wonderful panoramic views of the lake.
+Just past Hidden Lake Pass you will reach the Overlook, Bearhat Mountain will be towering above Hidden Lake and you’ll have wonderful panoramic views of the lake.

 If you desire a little longer hike, you can continue past the Overlook where the trail will descend 770 feet to the north shore of Hidden Lake.
 As you descend down to the lake, you will have great views of Mt Brown, Mt Stanton, and the upper portion of Lake McDonald.
 The trail becomes steeper as you near Hidden Lake and you will encounter a series of switchbacks.
-There is a small beach on the north shore of Hidden Lake – a great place to enjoy views of Bearhat Mountain and have lunch.
-Hidden Lake is also renowned for its large cutthroat trout.
-So bring your rod and reel and take on the challenge of trying to catch one of these wary trout.
+There is a small beach on the north shore of Hidden Lake, a great place to enjoy views of Bearhat Mountain and have lunch.
+Hidden Lake is also renowned for its large cutthroat trout so bring your rod and reel and take on the challenge of trying to catch one of these wary trout.

 Running Eagle Falls Trail